mhaberler/machinekit-dkms/README.md

 After this building out-of-tree modules should work even with cross-built kernels.

-I realize this fix is super-ugly - happy to take recommendations.
+I realize this fix is super-ugly - happy to take recommendations

 Inspired-by: https://github.com/izaakschroeder/uio_pruss